Skip to content

 • Operating System: Debian-based Linux distribution.

-• Domain Configuration: A wildcard DNS record must be configured to point to the server's public IP address.
+• Domain Configuration: A wildcard DNS A record must be configured for the subdomain *.caprover<Server ID>.hostkey.in pointing to the server's public IP address.

 FQDN of the Final Panel

-Once the deployment is complete, the CapRover control panel is accessible via the following Fully Qualified Domain Name (FQDN):
+The CapRover management panel is accessible via the following Fully Qualified Domain Name (FQDN):

 Docker Containers and Their Deployment